-Real Time Risk Analysis
+Real-Time Risk Analysis

 Previously, insurance companies were depending primarily on historical data for actuarial calculations.
-Now, big data insurance firms can access new data sources in real time.
+Now, big data insurance firms can access new data sources in real-time.
 Because of this, they are now able to be more responsive in a highly volatile risk environment.

-Earlier, climate data used to be relatively stable so that insurer did not have to monitor it on a regular basis.
+Earlier, climate data used to be relatively stable so that insurers did not have to monitor it on a regular basis.
 Today, the climate is changing regularly and insurance companies need to monitor these changes to predict future trends.

-Insurance companies can also update weather information by collecting data from countless environmental sensors to understand wind speed, barometric pressure, temperature and changes in the jet stream.
+Insurance companies can also update weather information by collecting data from countless environmental sensors to understand wind speed, barometric pressure, temperature, and changes in the jet stream.

 The connected car is transforming the way firms view automotive insurance.
-Vehicles send data about driving behavior to servers in real time, detailing everything from their speed, acceleration, location, braking and time of day.
+Vehicles send data about driving behavior to servers in real time, detailing everything from their speed, acceleration, location, braking, and time of day.
 In the next few years, vehicles will be able to communicate the road conditions on a real-time basis.
 This data will be incredibly valuable to big data insurance firms as they will be able to make real-time decisions that manage risk.
 In fact, they can use telematics and automated-driving technology to advise drivers on the least dangerous route to take.

 Big data and data science are already revolutionizing the insurance sector.
 For example, Ford’s Driver Score app tracks driving behavior.
 The app uses machine learning algorithms to interpret data from the vehicle.
 The algorithms learn more once it gets more data.
 Drivers also get daily scores based on their behavior.
 They can use the app’s Discount Zone feature to share their driving data with insurance carriers based on which they can receive personalized quotes.